JohnMichaelCrawley/JohnMichaelCrawley/README.md

 # Who am I?
 I'm John.
-I'm a final year student studying a BSc (Honours) Computing degree at National College of Ireland.
+I'm a graduate student, I studied a BSc (Honours) Computing degree at National College of Ireland.
 I'm self-teaching myself a secondary language which is Japanese and hope to pass N5 level at the end of year.
 I love software development with a passion and love the aspects like the planning process and the setting up Jira/GIT and organising how to execute a project.
 I have a big passion for development in iOS/Mac.
 I'm currently working on my fourth year project which is an iOS application built in MVVM architecture and hoping to release it on the App Store next year.